-Auth0 supports a number of different options when it comes to enabling MFA for protecting user account access.
+Auth0 supports a number of different options when it comes to enabling multi-factor authentication (MFA) for protecting user account access.

-On the Dashboard > Multifactor Auth page, you can select the factors to use for MFA for your tenant.
+On the Dashboard > Security > Multifactor Auth page, you can select the factors to use for MFA for your tenant.

 Auth0 supports the following factors for implementing MFA.
 You must enable at least one to use MFA, but you can choose to enable and make available more than one factor if you wish.
 Available factors are dependent on your subscription plan.